(c) 2024 PillSync.com

 • Swallow VOQUEZNA tablets whole.
 Do not chew or crush the tablet.

-• For the treatment of erosive esophagitis:
+• For the treatment of erosive esophagitis or the relief of heartburn related to gastroesophageal reflux disease:

 • If you miss a dose of VOQUEZNA, take it as soon as possible within 12 hours after the missed dose.
 If more than 12 hours have passed, skip the missed dose and take the next dose at the regularly scheduled time.